 In short, a guest checkout allows your customers to tacitly and subtly leave your house without leaving their contact details.
 This means you won’t be able to contact them in the future when running a particular campaign or when you start selling products that might interest them.

 Guest checkout websites will only collect the absolute minimum amount of information about their customers: name, surname, email, and delivery address.
-However, once the product is delivered, none of this data should be stored (unless the customer agrees to it).
+However, once the product is delivered, none of this data should be stored (unless the customer agrees to it and you storing in a secure data management system).

 You’d think that this is the perfect guest checkout GDPR move – and it is, from many points of view.
 Beyond that, deciding whether guest checkouts are either good or bad for business lies between settling on: